-So, you are looking for a great company to help you with your mobile application.
+So, you’re looking for a great company to help you with your mobile application.

-One way to do that is writing an RFP, Request For Proposal) for the design and/or development of your mobile app.
+One way to do that is by writing an RFP (Request For Proposal) for the design and/or development of your mobile app.

-An RFP is a document you create to “Request for a proposal” from other businesses, offering a service you want to buy.
+An RFP is a document businesses will create in order to “request for proposals” from other businesses offering a service you want to buy.

-Let’s for example say, You are looking to build a mobile application.
-You would create a document asking other mobile application development companies if they would be interested in solving your problem.
+Let’s say you’re looking to build a mobile application.
+You would create and circulate a document asking mobile application development companies to submit proposals to you.